 Verify later: This option will allow you to verify your business listing at a later time.

-What to do if someone has already claimed your Google My Business listing
+What to do if someone else claimed your Google Business listing

-Has someone else claimed your business listing?
+Has someone else claimed your business on Google?
 Click on Request Access to notify the current listing owner that you wish to claim and manage this business listing.

 Step 1: Submit requester information